altxxr0/.github/profile/README.md

   <sub><em>If the preview doesn't appear right away, please give it a moment to load.</em></sub>
 </p>

-## About Me
-Self-taught developer with experience in both software and web development.
-Passionate about building useful applications and learning new technologies.

 ## Skills
 - **Languages:** C#, Java, JavaScript, PHP
 - **Web:** HTML, CSS, Responsive Design